< Back to the Polytechnique Montréal portal

 Development of machine learning algorithms to identify the Cobb angle in adolescents with idiopathic scoliosis based on lumbosacral joint efforts during gait (case study)

-Bahare Samadi, Maxime Raison, Philippe Mahaudens, Christine Detrembleur et Sofiane Achiche
+Bahare Samadi, Maxime Raison, Philippe Mahaudens, Christine Detrembleur and Sofiane Achiche

 Abstract